 They appear to be quite decent for the price.
 They fit perfectly in the chuck of a Dewalt hammer drill.

 Unlike other inexpensive bits, which can take an hour to achieve absolutely nothing, this Dewalt drill bit will undoubtedly provide the best results.

 With one of these bits, you can quickly make 3 x 1.5-inch holes in a matter of minutes.

 For longer bit life, the rock carbide tip maximizes carbide surface contact.
 For rapid, effective drilling, the four-flute design cleans out debris.

 In addition, the shank’s three flats prevent the bit from slipping in the chuck.
 Use electric or cordless hammer drills for the most outstanding results.
 It’s perfect for piercing brick, block, concrete, and masonry.

 Self-feed bits, like auger bits, have a screw tip for placing the bit.
 They also make clean, precise holes.
 However, because of their work, you must stop the operation from time to time to clear the debris.

-The welded cutting edge is designed for long life in tough materials, such as nail-embedded wood.
-A great bit that stays sharp and can drill a lot of holes with no difficulties or slowing.
+The welded cutting edge is designed for long life in rigid materials, such as nail-embedded wood.
+A significant bit that stays sharp and can drill a lot of holes with no difficulties or slowing.
 The chipper blade is the first element to dull, so I recommend “filing” it down regularly.

 7. TILE BITS